brianlam38/Sec-Cheatsheets/6843_Payloads.md

 ---
 ### Server-Side Request Forgery
 ---
-Summary: Attacker can make requests from a server to target its internal systems (i.e intranet) by bypassing its firewalls.
+Summary: Attacker can make requests from a server to target a system's internals (i.e intranet) by bypassing its firewalls.

+SSRF indicators:
+* Network requests that may reference a localhost address: `https://ns.agency/static?r=http://127.0.0.1:[port]/flag.html` (inspect->network)
+* Callback functions

 File Protocol:
 ```